Date of visit: 12 December 2017

-Staff also highlighted: Inside TV; in-cell phones; and support for family ties, including Storybook Dads.
+Staff also highlighted: Inside TV; in-cell phones; and support for family ties, including Storytime.
 They too rated the prisoner advice line, and felt that the ATMs helped prisoners to take more responsibility for themselves, as well as reducing the demands on staff and helping to reduce conflict by ensuring an electronic paper-trail for applications etc. Staff also appreciated recent team-building initiatives introduced by the The term by which Governors are known in private sector prisons.

-The Director and his colleagues rated many of the same things as both front line staff and prisoners, including: the prisoner advice line and buddy scheme, Inside TV, in-cell phones, and the ATMs; Storybook Dads and other family support initiatives, including a recently created post for a full time family link worker; educational opportunities for prisoners, including access to Open University courses; and prisoner representation and consultation.
+The Director and his colleagues rated many of the same things as both frontline staff and prisoners, including: the prisoner advice line and buddy scheme, Inside TV, in-cell phones, and the ATMs; Storytime and other family support initiatives, including a recently created post for a full time family link worker; educational opportunities for prisoners, including access to Open University courses; and prisoner representation and consultation.
 They also highlighted staff recognition, access to confidential counselling for staff, and the prison’s mentoring scheme for new staff.